Protecting Against Fraud

 - Lock It Card Control™ - We provide Lock It Card Control as a security measure for our members available in our mobile banking app.
 This allows members to temporarily lock their own debit and credit cards.

 - EMV Chip Credit and Debit Cards and OmniShield® - These smart chip cards generate a unique transaction code every time the card is used, providing valuable security.
-In addition, our new EMV chip card have an added security feature called OmniShield® that scans your card activity 24/7.
+In addition, our new EMV chip card has an added security feature called OmniShield® that scans your card activity 24/7.
 With OmniShield®, if fraudulent debit or credit card activity is detected on your account, you will be contacted by a representative to verify the transaction

 - E-statements - We encourage members to use e-statements to review accounts, balances and activity to help avoid mail fraud.